Shinan, Qingdao: World War II and subsequent civil war

 The Japanese reoccupied Qingdao in January 1938 after the start of the Second Sino-Japanese War.
 On August 15, 1945, Japan surrendered to Allied forces, officially ending World War II, and forces of the Kuomintang entered the city in September, restoring the government of the Republic of China.
 During the Chinese Civil War, Qingdao served briefly as a port for the United States Navy.

-On June 2, 1949, the Communist-led Red Army entered Qingdao and both the city and Shandong Province have since been under Chinese government control.
+On June 2, 1949, the Red Army entered Qingdao and both the city and Shandong Province have since been under Chinese government control.

 Under Mao

-Soon after the Communists assumed control, a combination of assertive nationalism and socialist ideology led to the eradication of the Western presence in China, including Western culture and products.
+Soon after the Chinese Communist Revolution, a combination of assertive nationalism and socialist ideology led to the eradication of the Western presence in China, including Western culture and products.
 "The denunciation of anything Western as 'capitalist,' 'bourgeois' and representative of the 'imperialist world' reached a peak during the ideological extremism of the Korean War (1950–1953) when the final vestiges of the Western economic and cultural presence were eradicated."
 This took the form of expulsion of foreigners and destruction or defacement of foreign property.
 An example of this in Shinan District was St. Michael's Cathedral, which was badly damaged during the Cultural Revolution which lasted from 1966 to 1971.
 During this time St. Michael's Cathedral was defaced by the Red Guards.
 The crosses topping the twin steeples were removed, with two Red Guards falling to their deaths during the removal.

 After Mao

-The Chinese government subsequently repudiated the Cultural Revolution.
-A major document presented at the September 1979 Fourth Plenum of the Eleventh National Party Congress Central Committee, gave a "preliminary assessment" of the entire 30-year period of Communist rule.
-At the plenum, party Vice Chairman Ye Jianying declared the Cultural Revolution "an appalling catastrophe" and "the most severe setback to [the] socialist cause since [1949]."
-The Chinese government's condemnation of the Cultural Revolution culminated in the Resolution on Certain Questions in the History of Our Party Since the Founding of the People's Republic of China, adopted by the Sixth Plenary Session of the Eleventh Central Committee of the Communist Party of China.
-This stated that "Comrade Mao Zedong was a great Marxist and a great proletarian revolutionary, strategist and theorist.
-It is true that he made gross mistakes during the "cultural revolution", but, if we judge his activities as a whole, his contributions to the Chinese revolution far outweigh his mistakes.
-His merits are primary and his errors secondary."

 Since the 1984 inauguration of China's open-door policy to foreign trade and investment, Qingdao has developed quickly as a modern port city.
 In 1986, Qingdao became one of five cities specifically designated in the state plan and granted with provincial level authority over economic administration.
 In 1994, Qingdao was elevated to one of China's 15 sub-provincial cities.